 Rely on a Skilled Attorney to Preserve your Parental Rights in California

 Regardless of your past, everyone deserves a chance to be a parent.
-At the Law Offices of James P. White, we take the time to learn about your situation in order to draft and implement a strategy that can help preserve your rights as a parent.
+At the White Oak Law, we take the time to learn about your situation in order to draft and implement a strategy that can help preserve your rights as a parent.

 Call us at 925-271-0999 today to connect with our skilled CA family law attorneys.
 We can help you explore your options when it comes to child custody or visitation issues, and any other relating to family law in CA.